-Durafuse™ LT graphic showing the low melting (blue) alloy fusing around and with the high melting (red) alloy to form a continuous solder joint
+Durafuse™ LT graphic showing the low temperature (blue) solder alloy fusing around and with the high melting (red) alloy to form a continuous solder joint

 Being a recent addition to the PCBA (printed circuit board assembly) solder team at Indium Corporation, it has been eye opening to see how much change is possible in a field that from the outside might not seem to have as much going on.